nathan-mahynski/nathan-mahynski.github.io/_notes/orbifolds.md

 At this point, we have discussed what a FD is and how by "gluing" it together we can obtain the orbifold that describes a given symmetry group.
 This has been somewhat abstract, but is helpful a starting point.
 Before proceeding further, it is enlightening to go back a bit and simply try to understand symmetry in patterns.

-In what follows I will classify some of M. C. Escher's sketches (from his private folios) according to their symmetry.
+In what follows I will classify some of M. C. Escher's sketches (from his private folios not final works) according to their symmetry.
 I will disregard differences in color, as this introduces some additional complexity.
 More information can be found in Ref. <a href="#conway2">[4]</a>.
 There are 4 fundamental "features" of symmetric patterns, or <a href="https://en.wikipedia.org/wiki/Isometry">isometries</a> of the plane: translation, rotation, reflection, and glide reflection.
-Conway and co-workers call these "wonders", gyrations, kaleidoscopes, and "miracles."
+Conway and co-workers sometimes call these "wonders", gyrations, kaleidoscopes, and "miracles."
 A glide reflection is a reflection about a line followed by translation along that line.

 > "Over the course of his career, Escher filled five folio notebooks with sketches of periodic tessellations.
 These were not intended for public consumption, but instead sources of ideas and design patterns he would use in creating his finished graphic works.
 Escher numbered his sketches, from 1 to 137." - From [here](https://mathstat.slu.edu/escher/index.php/Regular_Division_of_the_Plane_Drawings)